Internet-Draft Rego Policy in OAuth March 2026

 10.1.
 RAR Authorization Data Type Registration

-This specification registers the following authorization data type in the "OAuth Authorization Data Types" registry established by RFC 9396:
+This specification defines the following authorization data type for use with the authorization_details parameter defined in RFC 9396:

 Type Name: